 Try Zilliz Cloud for FreeKeep Reading

-What is the difference between data lakes and data warehouses?
+What is the difference between batch and real-time analytics?